 One of the most exciting, interesting, important, and stressful parts of operating an organization is your brand presence – specifically your logo.

-We have all experience our personality growing and evolving over time, and it is important to remember that your organization is no different.
+We have all experienced our personality growing and evolving over time, and it is important to remember that your organization is no different.
 As time passes, organizations mature, missions evolve, and visions solidify.
 Those all influence the brand’s personality, and in turn, the logo.

 When it comes to updating a logo, there are two different ways an organization can go about it.
 While both ways are accepted, it really depends on the organization and their current situation to determine which way they will go.